Nutrition

 The researchers were encouraged to see that small, targeted changes can make a meaningful difference - no dramatic shifts in diet are required.

-In fact, substituting just ten percent of daily calories from beef and processed meats for a diverse mix of whole grains, fruits, vegetables, nuts, legumes and selected seafood could offer substantial improvements to your health and add 48 minutes of healthy life per day.
+Substituting just ten percent of daily calories from beef and processed meats for a diverse mix of whole grains, fruits, vegetables, nuts, legumes, and selected seafood could offer substantial improvements to your health and add 48 minutes of healthy life per day.

 Keep Reading